ProkopenkoRoman/yii2-math-captcha/README.md

 2) Subtraction.
 3) Multiplication.

-Default, addition or subtraction operation will be used randomly.
+Default addition or subtraction operation will be used randomly.

 ## Usage
 controller: